-Laser is a high value and vulnerable device.
-Faults in connections and damages done to the driver during soldering process may damage the laser permanently.
+A diode laser is a high value and vulnerable device.
+Any faults in connections or damages caused to the driver during soldering process may damage the laser permanently.

-To protect the laser, it is highly recommend to use 2 to 3 regular diodes of >2A to form a "dummy laser" and insert it in the place of the real laser diode, when powering up the driver for the first time.
-Use an oscilloscope to monitor the LDA voltage at times of power-up and power-down, make sure that there is not over-shoot in voltage.
-At the same time, use an ammeter in serious with the dummy laser, to make sure that the output current is correct.
+To protect the laser, it is highly recommend to use 2 to 3 regular diodes of > 1A to form a "dummy laser" and insert it in the place of the real laser diode, between the

+LDA and LDC pins, when powering up the driver for the first time.
+Use an oscilloscope to monitor the LDA voltage at the times of power-up and power-down, make sure that there is not over-shoot in voltage.
+At the same time, use an ammeter in serious with the dummy laser, to make sure that the output current equals the desired value set by the LIS pin.

-After thorough checking free of faults, disconnect the dummy laser and connect the real laser in place.
+After thorough checking the laser driver being free of faults, disconnect the dummy laser and connect the real laser in place.

-The driver output voltage range for the laser is between 0.5 to 4V when powered by a 5V power supply.
+The output voltage range for the laser is between 0.5 to 4V when powered by a 5V power supply, and between 0.4 to 2.6V when powered by a 3.3V power supply.

-Figure 7.
-1. V{LDA} vs. Output Current Noise@0.1Hz~10Hz
+Figure 7.1.
+V{LDA} vs. Output Current Noise@0.1Hz~10Hz